 In the beginning it was very strange.
 There were funny videos on social media of children interrupting their parents’ Zoom meetings.
 It happened to one member of our team and we laughed about it.
 Some of us were struggling to find a balance between personal and professional life.
 Some had to work from their beds.
 One person worked very early in the morning, because neighbors made loud noise during the rest of the day.
 All this was affecting our energy and performance.
 But, as the days went by, we got used to the situation and working from home became our new normal.

 As we develop online courses, most of our work could go on as usual.
-However, projects which involved travelling and meeting people face-to-face were disrupted.
+However, projects which involved traveling and meeting people face-to-face were disrupted.

 Meeting every day, from Monday to Friday, seemed a bit too much in the beginning, but later it helped us to keep our work spirit alive.
 Every morning at 9:30 we’d share what was going on in our lives and what we were planning to do that day.
 We’d share our progress, ask for feedback and schedule small meetings to brainstorm.
 We even shared our inspirational quotes every week to keep us inspired.